How to Get Married in Australia

 Who gives who away?

 There is no requirement to give anyone away.
 It is the Bride’s choice if she wishes for someone to give her away, accompany or present her at the wedding ceremony.

 Do we need a marriage licence?

-You do not require a licence to marry in Australia.
-You must however, lodge the Notice of Intended Marriage with your authorised Celebrant at least one month before the intended date of the wedding ceremony.
+There is no licence to marry in Australia.
+You must however, lodge a Notice of Intended Marriage with me as your authorised Celebrant at least one month before the intended date of the wedding ceremony.
 Are you in a hurry?
 I assist you with the process for a ‘shortening of time.’
 Just ask me about this application.
 A prescribed authority can shorten this one-month waiting time period under certain circumstances.